ReDI-School/nrw-data-analytics/README.md

 - Team shares their screen and explains code and conclusions
 - Fill out the review section
 - Give them feedback on their code and conclusions.

+## Curriculum outline
+### Pandas and Data Analysis
+#### 1. Kick-off
+For projects:
+1. Copy the colab and paste your link into the google sheet for your team
+2. Mark it as ready for review once you are done with it
+3. Correct the colab of the team you have to correct once they are done.